evanfoss/eef_bioamp/README.md

-# EPL_BioAmp
+# EEF_BioAmp

 This project is a family of differential input amplifiers with single ended outputs for use in electrophysiology.
-They are all *not* intended or rated for use on humans.
+They are all *not* rated for use on humans.

+This is a fork of my original work here: https://github.com/EPL-Engineering/epl_bioamp

 There are a few versions

-EPL BioAmp "Fancy" - (master branch)
+EEF BioAmp "Fancy" - (master branch)

-EPL BioAmp "Cheap" - (cheap branch)
+EEF BioAmp "Cheap" - (cheap branch)

-# EPL BioAmp "Fancy"
+# EEF BioAmp "Fancy"
 The "Fancy" version has every bell and whistle we reasonably expect a user to need for doing ABR, DP, and EKG.
 Often these users have multiple dedicated amplifiers and prefer to use more involved filtering so that EKG signals can be seperated from ABR and etc for example.
 The feature set I have given it so far includes.
 * Twinaxial BNC Input